rozek/node-red-within-express/README.md

 * the object's property names are regular expression (RegExp) patterns which are compared against any incoming URL path (including the domain name, if virtual hosts are to be processed)
 * the object's property values are strings which either contain a single asterisk ("`*`") indicating that any authenticated user may access, or a blank separated list with the names of those users who are allowed to access the matching file.

+The example that comes with this server protects all files and folders whose names start with a dot (".") and (in the case of protected folders) their contents.

 The server will not start if file `protectedFiles.json` is missing or does not have valid JSON content.